duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 To show home folder in Finder, go to Finder Preferences -> Sidebar and enable home folder in sidebar.
 Inside Finder Go menu you can hold ⌥  key to show `Library` folder.
+It is by default hidden from user.
+To permanently enable showing it, go to home folder in finder app, right click on empty space and choose 'Show View Options' from dropdown.
+Than select 'Show Library Folder'.
 Some app data can be `~/Library/Containers/com.mydomain.myaoo/Data/Library/Application%20Support/myapp/` When you open the app using ⌘ + space than it is usually from Applications folder, but it could be from Downloads.
 You can check where app is location by